Helping Others Grieve by Doing and Saying the Right Things

 - Be there to listen.
-Let to them talk about their feelings.
+Let the bereaved talk about their feelings.
 Don’t worry about how you are going to respond, just try to be understanding.

-- If your help is not wanted, don’t be afraid to leave your friend alone.
-Let your friend know that you would like to spend time with them when they are ready, but don’t impose on them if they would like to be alone.
+- Let your friend know that you would like to spend time with them when they are ready, but don’t impose on them if they would like to be alone.

-- Allow and encourage others to help because it’s important for a grieving person to have a wide network of support.
+- Allow and encourage others to help.
+It’s important for a grieving person to have a wide network of support.

-- Take your friend out to have fun to show them that life still holds many pleasures.
+- Take your friend out to have fun so they can see that life still holds many pleasures.

 - If your friend remains depressed for a long period of time, find a tactful way to suggest therapy.
 Many people reject this idea but it can help.

 Remember, it can take a long time for a grieving person to feel normal again, so don’t expect one visit to cause a change of heart.
 The most important part of helping a grieving person is being there when they need you, so make yourself available.

 Other Considerations About Helping Others Grieve